mikebroberg/simple-data-pipe-connector-yahoo-sports/README.md

 # Simple Data Pipe &lt;TEMPLATE&gt; Connector

 This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector template illustrates how to
-* load a static set of data sets (2016 election speeches),
+* load a static set of data sets (2016 election speeches) and
-* use a Bluemix service to perform tone analysis, and
 * store the results in Cloudant.

 ### Pre-requisites